lbain/lucybain/source/blog/2015/03-01-how-does-jsonp-work.md

 ## How does JSONP work?

-Let's start smaller: *What does JSONP stand for?*
+Let’s start smaller: *What does JSONP stand for?*

 **J**ava**S**cript **O**bject **N**otation with **P**adding